 When you’re a small managed service provider (MSP), the owner is the main salesperson, primary technician, head bookkeeper, and office manager.
 As your company grows, you begin to delegate tasks.

 The bookkeeper or bookkeeping firm may be completely trustworthy, and they may need all this information to do a thorough job for you.
 But problems can arise when you stop paying attention to your business because someone else is managing the money.
-Here are a few tips to keep this from happening.
+Here are a few tips (aka financial control methods) to keep this from happening.

 Be certain to obtain and keep copies of every tax and revenue filing.
 Know where the paid bills are stored.
 Know where the passwords are kept and when they change.
 As the owner of the company, you should oversee everything, including the financial activity.

-If you provide your office manager a credit card to make office purchases, place a low limit on the card or require approval from you for any purchases over a defined amount.
+If you provide your office manager a credit card to make office purchases, institute financial controls by placing a low limit on the card or require approval from you for any purchases over a defined amount.
 Letting one person manage all the accounts, including monthly purchases and recurring vendor payments, is too much control.

 Ensure there’s a paper trail for each payment from the bank account and credit cards.
 Have a system in place that allows for spot checks and internal control.

 As you grow, the financial needs of the business increase, and you’ll need more purchasing power.
 Consider having the bookkeeper handle purchasing while another person, such as a tech, receives the items from the vendor.
 Separating the buyer from the receiver helps keep everyone honest.

 Does your company receive cash payments from customers?
 If so, use a locking box to manage the cash drawer and a day-end closing procedure to tie cash in with daily sales.
 There should be a reconciliation sheet for each day and a line item for every receipt of cash and expenditure.